n3r0nur12/JavaFX-Practice-Project/README.md

 ### TECHNOLOGIES USED

-Maven to manage the project dependencies.
+Maven to manage the project dependencies. <br />
-Scene Builder when designing UI elements.
+Scene Builder when designing UI elements. <br />
-JavaFX to design UI and to run the simulation.
+JavaFX to design UI and to run the simulation. <br />
-.json files to store transcripts, and weekly schedules of the students.
+.json files to store transcripts, and weekly schedules of the students. <br />

 ### APPLICATION